s-saisw/readingSummary/speedReading.md

 # Speed Reading

 Pledge: I will read only abstract and introduction of recent labor economic papers.
-Let's see how far I can make it :/
+Let's see how far I can make it :sweat_smile:

 Goal: 3 papers/week

+:fire: &rarr; This one is lit! i.e. personal favorite

 ## March, Week 1
 ### Powell (2020), JLE - Does labor supply respond to transitory income?